Map preview

 Medium

-Above-ground construction has moderate support from the MLS data, with 8 of 20 recent listings coded ABOGRO.
-Public remarks frequently refer to upstairs, second-floor, and walk-up units, which is consistent with above-ground building construction, but the evidence is less explicit than for the other two features.
+Above-ground construction has moderate support from the MLS data, with 9 of 20 recent listings coded ABOGRO.
+The remarks frequently reference upstairs, second-floor, and walk-up units, which implies above-ground building design, but the feature is not explicitly described in the text.

 Brick